nhsx/il-magic-scanner/README.md

 situation; I can see that I might well want them to join a specific debugging AP run from a separate device.
 But for now, it works.

 #### Test screens

 If the purpose of the scanner is to inject data into the hospital PAS screen, it's useful to be able to demonstrate what that would look like.
-[This directory](TODO) contains a very straightforward HTML mockup of the patient search screen of a hypothetical PAS, using the [NHS Frontend Toolkit](TODO) to make it look good.
+[This directory](piscanner/public/pas) contains a very straightforward HTML mockup of the patient search screen of a hypothetical PAS, using the [NHS Frontend Toolkit](https://nhsuk.github.io/nhsuk-frontend/) to make it look good.
 It's served over the local network when the scanner is running so if you want to demo it, you can.

+Rather than add a new service to a growing system, I decided to serve this from the same process that's doing the scanning.
+It's all handled by python's asyncio framework.

+## Conclusions: what did we learn?

+In terms of the primary goal of the project - can we build a scanner that will let us test the ergonomics of our proposed feature without having to get that feature into the NHS app - we can say that yes, we can.
+At this point the scanner has not had the larger-scale in-situ testing that would let me assess whether the scanning is reliable enough in practical use.
+While we do need to do that, and going through that process will doubtless lead to changes needed both to the physical design and the software it runs, getting to this point alone within a two week sprint (actually slightly less - 10 calendar days from breaking ground on the mk1 to demoing the mk2 as a working artefact), we can say that as a design and build process it has been a success as far as it went.

+Taking a step back from this project itself, demonstrating that the range of capabilities, equipment, skills, and tooling required to build a device like this is well within the grasp of a very small team on tight timescales is in its own right a valuable outcome, and puts a useful frame around the sorts of projects that we can consider for the future.

 ## Author